©

 Freeman in 2000 |

-been an officer of several vintage radio clubs.
-I write a
+an officer of several vintage radio clubs.
+I write a quarterly

-quarterly column on vintage microphones for Antique Wireless
+column on vintage microphones for Antique Wireless Association

-Association (AWA) entitled Mics and Men.
-A recent article
+(AWA) entitled Mics and Men.
+A recent article was on

-was on Bob Steele.
-I've authored articles on radio and TV
+Bob Steele.
+I've authored articles on radio and TV history

-history for the Indiana Historical Society, Mid South Antique
+for the Indiana Historical Society, Mid South Antique Radio

-Radio Club, and other clubs.
-I serve on the Alumni Council
+Club, and other clubs.
+I serve on the Alumni Council of Heidelberg

-of Heidelberg College, Tiffin, OH.
-I'm rehabilitating the
+College, Tiffin, OH.
+I'm rehabilitating the 1890 Tiffin Savings

-1890 Tiffin Savings Bank building and did two Certified Historic
+Bank building and did two Certified Historic Rehabilitation

-Madison, IN.
-I belong to at least six preservation and historical
+I belong to at least six preservation and historical organizations

-all the stations I've worked WDRC has turned out to
+the stations I've worked WDRC has turned out to be

-be the most "sticky".
-The long time friends, the station's
+the most "sticky".
+The long time friends, the station's legendary

-legendary history have all enriched my life more than any
+history have all enriched my life more than any other broadcast

 |

-reason I started up my column on vintage microphones was because
+started up my column on vintage microphones was because WDRC

 you see all of us posing with in publicity shots.
 He sent it to